iurrrui/iurrrui.github.io/_posts/2016-10-27-os-archive-app.md

 category: project
 ---

-A prototype of an Android app for archiving personal OS histories.
+A prototype of an Android app for archiving ones personal OS history.

 ![](/assets/media/os_archive_app.png)